 Projects should deal with one of the following themes:

 - Improving the rule of law, judicial independence, and the fight against corruption; or

-- Conflict Resolution and Tolerance (including dialogue, regional stability and malign external influences)
+- Conflict resolution and tolerance (including dialogue and regional stability and malign external influences);

 The Democracy Commission does NOT fund projects such as the following:

 - Humanitarian assistance projects